ranchordo/lepton/readme.md

 A javadoc for Lepton has been provided in /docs/index.html, and is hosted on github pages [here](https://ranchordo.github.io/lepton/).

 For a quick test of a lepton build or your system or java configuration, you can run the jar included in dist directly, either by double-clicking or by using `java -jar target/lepton-shaded-VERSION.jar`.
 This should open a JFrame-based test terminal in which you can access several test configurations.
 Further information is available in the terminal's help menu.
+If you open up `target/lepton-VERSION.jar`, this jarfile will not include the correct dependencies to run standalone.
+If manually incorporating lepton from the jarfile, use the shaded version to get the required dependencies.

 The license for LWJGL has been included as /LWJGL-LICENSE.txt because LWJGL binaries are included in the shaded dist jar.
 No source code from LWJGL has been included.
 LWJGL-LICENSE is not the license for this project in its entirety.
 For a license pertaining to Lepton's source code, see /LICENSE.